 Blog-Reference and Blog-Reference adapted to context and Blog-Reference

 The ultimate reason for the senseless proliferation of micro/macro models is that they are methodologically false, more precisely: axiomatically false, and therefore fail sooner or later.
-After the definitive refutation of false Walrasian microfoundations and false Keynesian macrofoundations it is time for the true macrofoundations of economics.
-The methodological rule to follow is known since 2000+ years: “When the premises are certain, true, and primary, and the conclusion formally follows from them, this is demonstration, and produces scientific knowledge of a thing.”
+After the definitive refutation of false Walrasian microfoundations and false Keynesian macrofoundations, it is time for the true macrofoundations of economics.
+The methodological rule to follow is known for 2300+ years: “When the premises are certain, true, and primary, and the conclusion formally follows from them, this is demonstration, and produces scientific knowledge of a thing.”
 (Aristotle)

 This is the correct core of premises: